aws/fmeval/README.md

 ## Foundation Model Evaluations Library
-FMEval is a library to evaluate Large Language Models (LLMs), to help evaluate and select the best large language models (LLMs) for your use case.
+FMEval is a library to evaluate Large Language Models (LLMs) and select the best LLM for your use case.
 The library can help evaluate LLMs for the following tasks:
-* Open-ended generation - the production of natural human responses to general questions that do not have a pre-defined structure.
+* Open-ended generation - the production of natural language as a response to general prompts that do not have a pre-defined structure.
-* Text summarization - the verbatim extraction of a few pieces of highly relevant text (extraction) or the condensed summarization of the original text (abstraction).
+* Text summarization - summarizing the most important parts of a text, shortening a text while preserving its meaning.
 * Question Answering - the generation of a relevant and accurate response to a question.
 * Classification - assigning a category, such as a label or score, to text based on its content.

 The library contains the following:
-* Implementation of popular metrics (eval algorithms) such as Accuracy, Toxicity, Semantic Robustness and Prompt Stereotyping or evaluating LLMs across different tasks.
+* Implementation of popular metrics (eval algorithms) such as Accuracy, Toxicity, Semantic Robustness and Prompt Stereotyping for evaluating LLMs across different tasks.
-* Implementation of ModelRunner interface.
+* Implementation of the ModelRunner interface.
 ModelRunner encapsulates the logic for invoking LLMs, exposing a predict method that greatly simplifies interactions with LLMs within eval algorithm code.
 The interface can be extended by the user for their LLMs.
   We have built-in support for AWS SageMaker Jumpstart Endpoints, AWS SageMaker Endpoints and Bedrock Models.